 Other classic Resident Evil items are returning for Resident Evil VII as well.
 Players will be able to heal themselves using green herbs and first-aid sprays, for example, which should help it feel more like a Resident Evil game, despite the first-person viewpoint.
 Ink ribbons aren’t making a comeback, but players will have to save their progress at specified tape recorders scattered throughout the game.
 And on the Madhouse difficulty setting, there will even be a limited number of cassette tapes players can use to save, similarly to how ink ribbons worked in the classic Resident Evil titles.

 As for new gameplay features, one of the most significant additions are VHS tapes that players will find scattered throughout the plantation.
 These VHS tapes allow players to access special flashbacks that give them clues how to solve puzzles in present-time.

 The Beginning Hour demo is full of clues as to what Resident Evil VII is really about, a number of head-scratching unsolved mysteries, and key items with apparently no purpose.
-PlayStation 4 gamers are free to check out the Beginning Hour demo and attempt to solve its conundrums to their heart’s content, as well as get a taste of what to expect once Resident Evil VII hits store shelves early next year.
+Gamers are free to check out the Beginning Hour demo and attempt to solve its conundrums to their heart’s content, as well as get a taste of what to expect once Resident Evil VII hits store shelves early next year.

 Resident Evil VII is scheduled to release on January 24th, 2017 for PC, PlayStation 4, and Xbox One.
 Even though it’s multiplatform, the definitive Resident Evil VII experience definitely appears to be on PlayStation 4.

-Not only do PlayStation 4 owners have exclusive access to the Beginning Hour demo, but they also have timed-exclusivity for the game’s virtual reality feature.
+Not only did PlayStation 4 owners have timed-exclusive access to the Beginning Hour demo, but they also have timed-exclusivity for the game’s virtual reality feature.
 For 12 months after Resident Evil VII is available, PlayStation VR will be the only way to play the game in virtual reality, with the possibility of it expanding to Oculus Rift and HTC Vive in the future.
 Resident Evil VII will also have enhanced graphics on PlayStation 4 Pro, so that’s something else potential consumers should keep in mind.

 So, those that want the definitive experience of Resident Evil VII should consider picking it up for PS4.
 However, they may also want to look into the Collector’s Edition.
 Retailing for $180, the Collector’s Edition for Resident Evil VII includes a music box modeled after the Baker family mansion, a USB drive in the shape of the infamous dummy finger, a box that looks like a VHS tape, a metal case, a Baker family lithograph, a “creepy note,” and the game itself.

 In addition to the game’s collector’s edition, Capcom has also revealed Resident Evil VII‘s pre-order bonuses, which include some healing items, handgun ammo, and incendiary weapons.
 These items should make playing through Resident Evil VII a bit easier for anyone that decides to pre-order the game.
 Additionally, fans that pre-order the game in North America will receive a digital code for the film Resident Evil: Retribution when they pre-order the game at participating retailers.

 Resident Evil VII will be available on January 24, 2017 for PC, PlayStation 4, and Xbox One.